shoukatali0/shoukatali0/README.md

 - 👋 Hi, I’m @shoukatali0
-- 👀 I’m interested in c++ project and block chain technology
+- 👀 I’m interested in java project and web technology
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning javascript and java
-- 💞️ I’m looking to collaborate on c++ projects
+- 💞️ I’m looking to collaborate on java projects
 - 📫 How to reach me shoukatmulla741@gmail.com

 <!---